If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 - Carers who accompany visitors with disabilities receive free entry.
 Please make an online booking to guarantee entry.
 Tickets are limited to two carers per transaction.

 - Have a Young Scot card?
 Pay just £1 to visit the castle.
 Please make an online booking to guarantee entry.
-You must show your valid Young Scot card on arrival (children under the age of 16 must be accompanied by an adult).
+You must show your valid Young Scot card on arrival (an adult must accompany children under 16).

 More Attractions to See in St Andrews